 Silverlake Conservation and Community Fund

-The former West Dorset District Council, Dorset Natural Environment Team and Habitat First teamed up to create the Silverlake Conservation and Community Fund.
+Dorset Council, Dorset Natural Environment Team and Habitat First teamed up to create the Silverlake Conservation and Community Fund.

-The fund is a requirement through the Silverlake planning permission which will see up to 1,000 holiday homes built over the next 30 years on the former Silverlake quarry west of Crossways.
+The fund is a requirement through the Silverlake planning permission which will see up to 1,000 holiday homes built over the next 30 years on the former Warmwell quarry west of Crossways.
 The legal agreement tied to this planning permission requires each home owner to pay an annual sum of at least £50 to fund nature conservation and community projects that help mitigate the effects of the development on nearby protected heathlands.
-The developer will top-up this fund to ensure that a contribution of £10,000 is made to the District Council each year.
+The developer will top-up this fund to ensure that a contribution of at least £10,000 is made to the Dorset Council each year.

-The fund is open to bids for eligible projects within the parished areas of Warmwell, Crossways, Knightsford, Broadmayne, Owermoigne, Puddletown, Moreton, Winfrith Newburgh and Woodsford.
+The fund is open to bids for eligible projects within the parished areas of Warmwell, Crossways, Knightsford, Broadmayne, Owermoigne, Puddletown, Moreton, Winfrith Newburgh.

-To apply for funding please carryout the following steps:
+To apply, please carry out the following steps:

 download the Silverlake Conservation and Community Fund application form.